Doing Business in Vietnam

 Business Opportunities

-With its numerous advantages and internal strengths, Vietnam presents foreign investors and entrepreneurs many industry sectors of high-growth notably agribusiness (with multiple sub-sectors), health supplements, IT infrastructure and services, and retail (modern trade and e-commerce).
+With its numerous advantages and internal strengths, Vietnam presents foreign investors and entrepreneurs with many industry sectors of high growth or strong recovery (as pre-Covid) notably agribusiness (with multiple sub-sectors), health supplements, IT infrastructure and services, modern retail (modern trade and e-commerce), travel and tourism.

-Vietnam possesses enormous potential for agribusiness: home to farming of various crops (vegetable & legumes, cashew, pepper, tea, coffee, rice, etc.), aquaculture and fisheries, food processing, agritech (agricultural technology), animal feed, and related items in the supply chain.
-Vietnam is also world’s top exporter of numerous agro produces, seafoods and aquatic products. – most in USD bn in value.
+Vietnam possesses enormous potential for agribusiness: home to farming of various crops (vegetables & legumes, cashew, black pepper, tea, coffee, rice, etc.), aquaculture and fisheries, food processing, agritech (agricultural technology), animal feed, and related items in the supply chain.
+Vietnam is also a world’s top exporter of numerous agro produces, seafoods and aquatic products. – most in USD bn in value.
 The market opens ample opportunities for foreign players in the areas of sustainable hi-tech farming/ aquaculture and value-added processing.
-In addition, there are a variety of monetary incentives for agribusiness investments including but not limited to zero export and import duties, lower or zero Value-added Tax, exempted or rebated land rent, exempted/ rebated Corporate Income Tax
+In addition, there are a variety of monetary incentives for agribusiness investments including but not limited to zero export and import duties, lower or zero Value-added Tax, exempted or rebated land rent, and exempted/ rebated Corporate Income Tax.

 Among highest growth sectors, modern trade retail currently still has low penetration (25%) but is expanding fast, dominated by foreign players (above 50% market share, which is expanding) notably Central Group (Thailand) and Aeon (Japan).
-High internet penetration & smartphone usage; growing trends of online shopping; e-payment, post-Covid new habit, are key growth drivers of e-commerce.
+High internet penetration & smartphone usage, growing trends of online shopping; surging e-payment are key growth drivers of e-commerce.

 Market Entry Strategies